Inari Ōkami: History

 Searching the Seas with the Tenkei (天瓊を以て滄海を探るの図, Tenkei o motte sōkai o saguru no zu).
-Painting by Kobayashi Eitaku, 1880–90 (MFA, Boston).
+Painting by Kobayashi Eitaku, 1880–1890 (MFA, Boston).
 Izanagi to the right, Izanami to the left.

-Origins and Early History
+Origins and early history

 The origin of Inari worship is not entirely clear.
-The first recorded use of the present-day kanji (characters) of Inari's name, which mean "carrying rice", (literally "rice load") was in the Ruijū Kokushi in 892 AD.
-Other sets of kanji with the same phonetic readings, most of which contained a reference to rice, were in use earlier, and most scholars agree that the name Inari is derived from ine-nari (growing rice) (稲成り).
+The first recorded use of the present-day kanji (characters) of Inari's name, which mean "carrying rice" (literally "rice load"), was in the Ruijū Kokushi in 892 AD.
+Other sets of kanji with the same phonetic readings, most of which contained a reference to rice, were in use earlier, and most scholars agree that the name Inari is derived from 'growing rice' (稲成り, ine-nari).

 The worship of Inari is known to have existed as of 711 AD, the official founding date of the shrine at Inari Mountain in Fushimi, Kyoto.
 The first reported occurrence of Inari is also recorded 711 in the story that a rich man used rice cakes as targets for practice and made the kami of rice resentful.
 The kami flew towards the mountains in the shape of a white bird and perched on a cedar.
 The man realised he had abused a divine gift and in order to pacify the kami he built a shrine where the bird had landed.
+According to the surviving fragments of the Yamashiro no Kuni Fudoki, on which this account is based, the archer was named Hata no Irogu, and the bird, transformed once more, this time into a growing rice plant, came to rest on the peak of Mount Mitsugamine, part of Inari Mountain.

 Scholars such as Kazuo Higo believe worship was conducted for centuries before that date; they suggest that the Hata clan began the formal worship of Inari as an agriculture kami in the late fifth century.
 The descendants of the Hata-clan were conducting Inari-worship to protect their crops and let their commerce and trade flourish, showing that even at the early stages of Inari-worship the kami was already associated with rice and commerce.
 The name Inari does not appear in classical Japanese mythology.

 Other possible origins could come from the Ainu who have ceremony for the harvest of crops.
 In this ceremony the older men receive cereal cakes and offer their prayers.
 This is reminiscent of the idea of kami being food and would explain the close relationship inari has with food, especially rice.
 Other practices in witchcraft and divination of the Ainu include the use of a fox skull, showcasing other similarities to Inari.
+The deity is also connected with Korea or China, from which the Hata clan originates from.